paybondpaybond

 • funding.status = session_open_pending

-• funding.channel_id and last_settle_tx_hash are persisted for recovery
+• funding.channel_id and last_settle_tx_hash are available for support debugging

 • Kit helpers poll /fund until capability_token is present or a terminal failure surfaces (PaybondMppFundingPendingError when polling exhausts)

-Harbor's background recovery worker also reconciles session_open_pending intents by re-querying the Tempo RPC and minting the capability token when the deposit confirms.
-Poll with fresh recognition proofs; you do not need to resubmit the Payment Auth credential on each poll once Harbor has accepted the open credential.
+Paybond also reconciles pending session opens in the background and mints the capability token when the deposit confirms.
+Poll with fresh recognition proofs; you do not need to resubmit the Payment Auth credential on each poll once the open credential was accepted.

 Recognition proofs